cfpb/consumerfinance.gov/TEST.md

 ## Important note:

 Protractor was created by the Angular team to do end-to-end testing of angular sites.
-It extends the selenium api and makes certain allowences for angularjs.
-To make it work correctly with non-angular sites you MUST include the following bit of code in your conf.js file.
+It extends the Selenium API and makes certain allowences for AngularJS.
+To make it work correctly with non-Angular sites you MUST include the following bit of code in your conf.js file.

 ```js
   beforeEach(function() {